splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 AWS provides a CloudWatch agent that lets you import (or download) metrics, logs, and metadata.
 To import these metrics in Infrastructure Monitoring, add the namespace you use for the AWS CloudWatch agent as a custom namespace in your AWS integration, as described in the section :ref:`specify-data-metadata`.

-During this import, Infrastructure Monitoring gives the metrics special names so you can identify them as coming from AWS.
-In Infrastructure Monitoring, AWS metadata becomes dimensions and custom properties.
-AWS tags are key-value pairs, so Infrastructure Monitoring converts them to custom properties.
+During this import, Infrastructure Monitoring gives the metrics special names so you can identify them as coming from AWS:

+- AWS metadata becomes dimensions and custom properties.
+- AWS tags are key-value pairs, so Infrastructure Monitoring converts them to custom properties.

 To learn more, see :ref:`aws-oc-metrics`, or refer to the AWS documentation site.